 Most of the residents in Alaska are not able to pay for healthcare services because of the high cost for medical treatments.
 The Federal Government has developed a program to provide all Americans with basic medical services.
-This is the Medicaid program.
+This is the Emergency Medicaid Alaska program.
 You should consider this program if you are a resident of Alaska and cannot afford to pay for regular medical coverage.
 You could benefit from free healthcare if you qualify for one of the Medicaid Programs in Alaska.

 About Alaska Medicaid Program

 The Medicaid program is funded by both the Federal and Alaska State government.
 This program ensures that disabled, elderly and low-income individuals gain easy access to medical services and health care.
 As a Medicaid recipient, you would get the same level of medical care that others receive with the private health insurance.
 The Division of Health Care Services in Alaska has the responsibility to administer the Medicaid Alaska programs.

 There are certain criteria to satisfy in terms of income and assets.
 It is important to note that the limits for income and assets are subjected to change every year, so the amount might be somewhat different for each category.
 As an example, in 2011 a household with four persons were eligible for coverage if their monthly gross earnings was up to $3,009.
 Whenever a family gets an increased income, they can still get Medicaid over a period of time based on the transitional program.
 You can check the official websites for Alaska Department of Health and Human Services to know about the existing income limits for the programs and the household sizes.